JaliJuhola/tasks-around-tampere/docs/MINIGAME.md

 ### Rest apis

 - Example of rest apis being used
+- Name should be something like /api/mini_game_name/

 ## Where to code these?

 - When creating minigame it should be added under (android_app)[/tasks-around-university/android_app]
-- Create new folders for minigame ´´android_app/minigame_1´´ and there you can create your app
+- Create new folders for minigame ´´android/minigame_1´´ and there you can create your app

 ## Transition to minigame